 I would disagree.
 If we settle for believing that these behaviours are the symptoms of depression, and we are just victims of it, then, perhaps, recovery will be out of our reach.

 I remember when I was depressed, I chose certain behaviours.
 For example, I routinely unplugged my telephone, so that no one was able to reach me.
 Every time I did it, I felt awful, as I knew that I was hurting myself and cutting myself further away from social contact and help.

 I also knew that I could have chosen to leave the phone plugged in, answer it if it rang, or even contact others myself.
 Instead, for a long time, I chose to behave in this dysfunctional way, allowing myself to establish a strong habit, and actively propagated my vicious circle of despair.

-While some self-hurting behaviours are made consciously, sometimes we are totally unaware of them.
+While some self-hurting behaviours are made consciously, very often we are totally unaware of them.

-Awareness brings healing.
-Awareness also allows us to assess what we are doing wrong, get in charge of our lives and start implementing changes that support our new selves.
+Awareness brings healing!
+Awareness allows us to assess what we are doing wrong, get in charge of our lives and start implementing changes that support our new selves.

 Photo by: 123rf.com